-In the first or second one-to-one session, the Supervisor should go through the plan with the Registrar.
-An updated learning plan usually needs to be submitted to the regional training provider (RTP) every month, but it‘s important to keep up to date with the plan on a weekly basis.
+In the first or second one-to-one session, the GP supervisor should go through the plan with the Registrar.
+An updated learning plan usually needs to be submitted to the regional training organisation (RTO) every month, but it is important to keep up to date with the plan on a weekly basis.

 See below for an example Learning Plan for a GP Registrar:

-Registrar name and RTP: Dr Amanda Hope, VMA
+Registrar name and RTO: Dr Amanda Hope, EVGPT

 Management of soft tissue injuries & examination

 Guidelines – HTN, DM, Asthma/COPD

 Management of menopause – HRT risks and benefits